 Manufacturing will take the release documentation and more than likely put it into another format.
 This will consist of tooling and CNC programming depending on the industry.
 The documentation will then be use for inspection.
 I do not consider inspection a separate function.
 This documentation will be archived within manufacturing.

 This is where responsible engineering may show up for first article.
 They will document the assembly and note any errors or design modifications.
 They may go back with a bit of modifications and do the complete cycle again with ADCN (Advanced Drawing Change Notice), DCN (Drawing Change Notice) or ECO (Engineering Change Orders).
 With the model being the authority they cannot just change a dimension as the did in the past they have to change the model directly and rerelease it.
 So it is a bit more timely process that can delay a project and also open the door to Murphy's mischief.
 It is interesting that many companies will not trust the supplier to make the changes.
 With the engineering based only on a drawing, changes were much faster.

 Today's engineering documentation comes in only three formats.
 I will define it more here.

 1. The Drawing

 This was the only format that was used Pre-CAD.
-Today, they are still being produced in a few industrial/mechanical companies.
+Today, they are still being produced in a few industrial/mechanical companies using electronic drafting CAD (Computer Aided Drafting) packages such as Autocad and Draftsight.
 Mostly, fabrication houses that do not use machined or sheet metal parts.
 Many suppliers now demand 3D models.

 A drawing is made up of non-associated projected orthographic views.
 I am sure many of you PLM Guru's may not even know what that means.
 I will show you.